TomerHalfon/Sela-OOC/README.md

 or just ask me in person*(Zoom)

-if ther's an issue with the code, fork it and make a pull request I'll review it as fast as I can!
+if ther's an issue with the code, fork it and make a pull request I'll review it as fast as I can! or if you don't now what the hell I'm talking about you can just post a bug report from the Issues Tab

 Hope it helps you understand the assigments better!